For showtimes, click here.

 When she found out that the stunt horse received $200 per jump in the riding sequence, Shirley wisely offered up her own horse for a scene at the rate of $10 for sleeping.
 However, when the time came for her horse, Spunky, to sleep, he wouldn’t lay down and bared his teeth at his master.
 Maybe her horse was camera shy!

 Shirley also had a problem with the monkey that played Cesar Romero’s pet.
-In the scene, she was to chase it and then pick it up.
+In one scene, she was supposed to chase it and then pick it up.
 Unfortunately, the monkey wasn’t keen on being picked up in a certain way – something the star didn’t know.
 As a result, the monkey grabbed her arm and took a bite.
-The monkey apparently got a spanking for its bad behavior.
+The monkey apparently got a spanking for its bad behavior, and it was fired.
+Monkey business was not allowed on this set!